|Quick Facts: Optometrists|

 |Doctoral or professional degree|

 Most optometrists work in stand-alone offices of optometry.
 Optometrists may also work in doctors’ offices and optical goods stores, and some are self-employed.
 Most work full time, and some work evenings and weekends to accommodate patients’ needs.

 The median annual wage for optometrists was $115,250 in May 2019.

-Employment of optometrists is projected to grow 27 percent from 2014 to 2024, much faster than the average for all occupations.
-Because vision problems tend to occur more frequently later in life, an aging population will require more optometrists.
+Employment of optometrists is projected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.
+Because vision problems tend to occur more frequently later in life, an aging population will lead to demand for more optometrists.

 Compare the job duties, education, job growth, and pay of optometrists with similar occupations.